The Push to Conserve 30 Percent of the Planet: What’s at Stake?

 The environmental toll from producing these products is immense: the country has lost more than 70 percent of its carbon-absorbing forests and peatlands.
 But there’s also an economic cost for not engaging in these activities.
 That’s why Indonesia, along with other developing countries, is asking for and receiving compensation for simply leaving its land untouched.

 Indonesia has protected 12 percent of its land.
 In recent years, it has received millions of dollars to expand protection and reduce emissions, with more pledged if it continues its work.
 For example, Norway will pay the country $56 million to continue its efforts to promote sustainable forest management, improve law enforcement in protected areas, replant mangroves, and create wildlife corridors that allow animals to move between areas.
+Moreover, Indonesian civil society groups have successfully advocated to channel some funds directly to Indigenous peoples and local communities, who are often de facto stewards of environmental conservation efforts worldwide.
 Already, Indonesia’s rate of deforestation is declining.
 Around the world, there are many programs through which countries, development banks, and organizations pay lower-income countries for maintaining their forests.

 Empowering Indigenous Communities: Canada